<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 The financial services sector contributes around 20-25% to the world economy.
 In 2021, the financial services sector contributed £173.6 billion to the UK economy, 8.3% of total economic output.
 Even the rising economies rely heavily on their financial market.

 According to the latest study by International Data Corporation (IDC), global financial businesses invested nearly $16 billion in generative AI solutions in 2023.
 The graph is already expected to reach $143 billion by 2027 with a compound annual growth rate (CAGR) of 73.3%.
 But what’s the need to spend a billion dollars in machine learning when financial industries already have traditional statistical models?
 Traditional risk assessment methods are prone to fraudulent activities and handling vast data.
-This is when machine learning becomes a game-changing solution to revolutionise risk assessment.
+This is when organisations revolutionise risk assessment using machine learning.

 Machine Learning in Financial Services: Overview